-Many recent lightweight transaction system designs have used a transactional memory abstraction.
-The performance improvements and other advantages demonstrated by Hardware Transactional Memory (HTMs) [19, 16, 13, 8, 3], using cache-line-based abstractions to match the standard cache/memory system, have inspired similar word-based Software Transactional Memory (STM) systems [25, 9].
-We suggest that the exclusive2 use of flat memory abstractions in designing a modern lightweight transaction system is a mistake.
+Recent trends in lightweight transaction system design have used a transactional memory abstraction.
+The performance improvements and other advantages demonstrated by Hardware Transactional Memory (HTMs) [19, 16, 13, 8, 3], using word- or cache-line-based abstractions to match the standard cache/memory system, have inspired similar Software Transactional Memory (STM) systems [25, 9].
+We suggest that the exclusive2 use of flat memory abstractions in designing a modern lightweight transaction system is a mistake